nf-core/phaseimpute/docs/usage.md

 | `hap`    | Full path to ".hap.gz" compressed file containing the reference panel haplotypes in ["haps" format](https://www.cog-genomics.org/plink/2.0/formats#haps).
 (Required by QUILT)                        |
 | `legend` | Full path to ".legend.gz" compressed file containing the reference panel sites in ["legend" format](https://www.cog-genomics.org/plink/2.0/formats#legend).
 (Required by QUILT, GLIMPSE1 and STITCH) |

-The `legend` file should be a TSV with the following structure, similar to that from [BCFTOOLS convert documentation](https://samtools.github.io/bcftools/bcftools.html#convert) with the `--haplegendsample` command : File is space separated with a header ("id,position,a0,a1"), one row per SNP, with the following columns:
+The `legend` file should be a TSV with the following structure, similar to that from [`bcftools convert` documentation](https://samtools.github.io/bcftools/bcftools.html#convert) with the `--haplegendsample` command : File is space separated with a header ("id,position,a0,a1"), one row per SNP, with the following columns:

 - Column 1: chromosome:position_ref allele_alternate allele
 - Column 2: physical position (sorted from smallest to largest)